 If granted, the limited privileges are valid for the remainder of the suspension.

-Q.: What kind of privileges can I get after my ”hard” suspension is over?
+Q: What kind of privileges can I get after my ”hard” suspension is over?

-A.: Under Ohio law, the judge has broad discretion in determining whether or not to grant privileges, but the scope of the privileges is usually limited to occupational, educational, vocational and medical purposes, or for taking a driver’s license examination and attending court-ordered treatment.
+A: Under Ohio law, the judge has broad discretion in determining whether or not to grant privileges, but the scope of the privileges is usually limited to occupational, educational, vocational and medical purposes, or for taking a driver’s license examination and attending court-ordered treatment.

-Q.: Can I get privileges that go beyond work and work-related trips?
+Q: Can I get privileges that go beyond work and work-related trips?

-Q.: I need to drive to and during work tomorrow.
+Q: I need to drive to and during work tomorrow.
 Can I get the court to take away the “hard” suspension?

-A.: A judge cannot grant privileges before the end of the “hard” suspension, but an ALS can be “stayed” (put on hold) by the court until the final disposition of the case.
+A: A judge cannot grant privileges before the end of the “hard” suspension, but an ALS can be “stayed” (put on hold) by the court until the final disposition of the case.
 This would allow you to drive while the suspension is on hold.
 If you are subsequently convicted of OVI, the judge must impose the full suspension including the “hard suspension,” and must give you credit for all of the days you have already spent under suspension, including credit for the “hard” suspension.

-Q.: I refused to take the chemical test when I was stopped, but I was obviously drunk.
+Q: I refused to take the chemical test when I was stopped, but I was obviously drunk.
 Now I wish I’d taken the test, since I know the penalty will be less severe.
 Can I somehow undo my refusal and the one-year suspension that goes with it?

-A.: Possibly.
+A: Possibly.
 If you plead “guilty” or “no contest” to the OVI charge, then your refusal to submit to the chemical test is set aside (“vacated”).
 The judge, by law, must impose a court suspension for a period between six months and three years on a first OVI conviction.
 In most cases, the judge will impose the lesser six-month suspension and will grant credit for any time already served under the initial ALS suspension.
 This may shorten the suspension, but you will have an OVI conviction on your record.
 The length of the suspension should not be the sole factor in deciding whether or not to plead guilty. n most cases, having an OVI conviction on your record is much worse than having your license suspended.

-Law You Can Use is a weekly consumer legal information column provided by the Ohio State Bar Association.
-This article was prepared by attorney Darrell M. Crosgrove of Crosgrove Law Offices in Toledo, and attorney Jon J. Saia, a partner in the Columbus law firm, Saia & Piatt, Inc. It was updated by attorney Jon J. Saia.
+This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
+It was prepared by attorney Darrell M. Crosgrove of Crosgrove Law Offices in Toledo, and attorney Jon J. Saia, a partner in the Columbus law firm, Saia & Piatt, Inc. It was updated by attorney Jessica G. D'Varga of Saia & Piatt.